 - a historic private property adjacent to the park along the Baltimore Pike;

 - the last privately held commercial land in Gettysburg National Military Park, located in the area of Pickett’s Charge.
 The land had a motel on it when the Fund purchased it.
 We held the property until federal funding made it possible for the park service to purchase and restore the land to its original state;

 - a nine-acre inholding in the park that was the site of the action at Devil’s Den—a massive boulder outcrop about 500 yards in front of and between the two Round Tops where there were intense attacks and counterattacks on the second day of the battle.
 The Fund made a revolving loan of $220,000 to the Friends of the National Parks at Gettysburg in order for them to purchase and then donate the land to the National Park Service.

 We also assisted the Richard King Mellon Foundation in its protection efforts at Gettysburg:

 - The foundation donated 269 acres to the Gettysburg National Military Park on East Cavalry Field, which was the battleground for the U.S. Cavalry and Confederate General J.E.B.
 Stuart’s forces on July 3, 1863;

 - A 44-acre historic farm adjoining East Cavalry Field was also donated.
 The farm had been sought for use as a trailer park by developers.

 Although we receive generous funding from foundations to preserve many historic sites, support from our donors is an essential component of making our conservation projects successful.
-A donation from you will preserve the landscapes that define America’s history.
+You can be part of protecting our nation’s history: A donation from you will preserve the landscapes that define America.